buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 1 hour

 You touch a creature to stimulate its natural healing ability.
 The target regains 4d8 + 15 Hit Points.
 For the duration of the spell, the target regains 10 Hit Points at the start of each of its turns.
-The target's severed body members (fingers, legs, tails, and so on), if any, are restored in 2 minutes.
+The target' \*\*s severed body members (fingers, legs, tails, and so on), if any, are restored in 2 minutes.
 If you have the severed part and hold it to the stump, the spell causes the limb to reattach to the stump in 3 rounds.

 **For each Magic Critical Success** obtained in the Magic Check, you double the Hit Points recovered per round.